truenas/documentation/content/TruenasApps/StableApps/AddStorjNode.md

 Enter a name that consists of, and begins or ends with lowercase alphanumeric characters.
 Do not use a hyphen as the first or last character.
 For example, *storjnode*, or *storj-node*, but not *-storjnode* or *storjnode-*.

 Do not change the **Version**.
-SCALE alerts you when a new version is available for deployed apps, and allows you to update through the click of a button on the **Installed** application screen.
+TrueNAS alerts you when a new version is available for deployed apps, and allows you to update through the click of a button on the **Installed** application screen.

 1. Enter the **Storj Configuration** settings: